Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Conclusion

 \section{Conclusion}

-Landslides are another name of nightmare for the people living in the hilly areas from all over the world which causes a huge number of causalities every year exacerbating socio-economic condition along with unwanted death tolls.
+Landslides are another name of nightmare for people living in hilly areas from all over the world which causes a huge number of causalities every year exacerbating socio-economic conditions along with unwanted death tolls.
 An early prediction of Landslide Susceptibility can be a great blessing for mankind.
-Realizing this exigency, we have performed extensive analysis to predict Landslide Susceptible area with state of the art Artificial Intelligence based methods.
-In our study, we have successfully identified the eloquent features which are most useful for an automatic and early prediction Landslide Susceptibility with Machine Learning algorithms, through the integration of Explainable and Interpretable Artificial Intelligence, a milestone achieved in the study of Landslides and Geo-Technical science.
-Besides, due to the optimization of models and even with reduction of features our best performing model has outperformed the recent similar state of art studies and the previous study with similar dataset also.
-Moreover, this study also highlights that machine learning based feature selection is more suitable than the statistical analysis based feature selection in domain of Landslide study.
-The proposed model of this study, is a cost effective solution for the assessment and early prediction of Landslides at the primary investigation with less number of geological and topological features.
-Reduction of geological, topological and hydrological features would allow geotechincal researchers to conduct more economic and efficient research in less time.
-In future, we would like to collect more empirical data of Landslides and integrate state of art deep architectures including Generative Adversarial Networks (GANs) for more efficient and early prediction of Landslides to address the problem of Landslide Susceptibility Mapping for saving mankind from sudden catastrophes.
+Realizing this exigency, we have performed extensive analysis to predict Landslide Susceptible areas with state-of-the-art Artificial Intelligence based methods.
+In our study, we have successfully identified the eloquent features which are most useful for an automatic and early prediction of Landslide Susceptibility with Machine Learning algorithms, through the integration of Explainable and Interpretable Artificial Intelligence, a milestone achieved in the study of Landslides and Geo-Technical science.
+Besides, due to the optimization of models and even with the reduction of features our best-performing model has outperformed the recent similar state of art studies and the previous study with similar datasets also.
+Moreover, this study also highlights that machine learning-based feature selection is more suitable than the statistical analysis-based feature selection in the domain of Landslide study.
+The proposed model of this study is a cost-effective solution for the assessment and early prediction of Landslides at the primary investigation with fewer geological and topological features.
+The reduction of geological, topological, and hydrological features would allow geotechnical researchers to conduct more economical and efficient research in less time.
+In the future, we would like to collect more empirical data on Landslides and integrate state of art deep architectures including Generative Adversarial Networks (GANs) for more efficient and early prediction of Landslides to address the problem of Landslide Susceptibility Mapping for saving mankind from sudden catastrophes.